ivo708/AzaharPlusAutoNuzlocke/README.md

+This fork makes some features of nuzlocke challenges automated, and soem anticheat features:
+-Automatic death.
+-Capture limit per route.
+-No legendaries.
+-Save cipher.
+-Anti ragequit.
+-No cheat codes, savestates or features that modify normal playthroughs.

+---

 <b>AzaharPlus</b> is a fork of the Azahar 3DS emulator that restores some features.

 Each version is the same as the corresponding version of Azahar exept for these features: